AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Additionally, these merkle branches *will be part of specific SPV proofs*, so that when a cross-chain SPV transaction (which uses those branches) is made, it can omit those parts of the proof (replacing them with a pointer).

 This UT protocol variant is +HOPoRs: the combination of *header omission* (+HO) and *explicit proofs* (+PoRs).
-It may present decisive advantages for implementations of *simplex tilings* (which are introduced in \Cref{sec:tiling}).
+It may present decisive advantages for implementations of *simplex tilings* (which are introduced in \autoref{sec:tiling}).

 \subsubsection {Hash Compression \& Truncation}